schorschinho/osprey/README.md

 - [Muhammad G. Saleh](mailto:msaleh10@jhu.edu)
 - [Richard A. E. Edden](mailto:raee2@jhu.edu)

-Should you publish material that made use of LCGannet, please cite the following publications:
+Should you publish material that made use of Osprey, please cite the following publications:

 Oeltzschner G, Saleh MG, Rimbault D, Mikkelsen M, Chan KL, Puts NAJ, Edden RAE.
 Advanced Hadamard-encoded editing of seven low-concentration brain metabolites: Principles of HERCULES.
 NeuroImage 185:181-190 (2019)

 ## Acknowledgements

-We wish to thank the following individuals for their contributions to the development of LCGannet and shared processing code:
+We wish to thank the following individuals for their contributions to the development of Osprey and shared processing code:

 - Jamie Near (McGill University, Montreal)
 - Ralph Noeske (GE Healthcare, Berlin)